 The start of this desert route came about by public demand in Sind province (which, unlike Jodhpur state, was ruled by the British).
 Thus a BG line was built from Hyderabad (Sind) to Shadipalli, a little east of Jamrao and Mirpur Khas.
 It was opened in 1892 and did not run at a profit.

 Ultimately the British did some arm-twisting and persuaded the ruler of Jodhpur to extend the MG line from the then railhead at Balotra to Shadipalli.
 The line from Shadipalli to Hyderabad was then converted to MG, and the through MG connection was opened in 1901.
 The last section was transferred to the Jodhpur Railway.
 It was generally considered to be one of the best run mid-sized railways in India, and it was not surprising that they could run it at a profit.

 By the 2000s, the MG system in Pakistan was on its last legs.
-Hyderabad to Mirpur Khas was now converted back to BG and the latter town had two expresses from Karachi.
+Hyderabad to Mirpur Khas had been converted back to BG in the mid-1960s and the latter town had two expresses from Karachi.
 The pathetic state of the MG network can be seen from these extracts from a PR timetable of 2001:

 The BG connection up to Hyderabad is shown above.

 Here you can see the pair of trains which ran once a week between Mirpur Khas and Khokhrophar.
 They ran with ancient steam locos, as did the other MG lines.

 The line from Mirpur Khas to Nawabshah appeared to have only two trains a month, and only two intermediate stations functioning on the 129-km route.